Urticaceae Family

 Morphology and Characteristics

 Plants within the family Urticaceae exhibit a wide range of morphological diversity.
 Members of the family can be shrubs, trees, climbers, or herbs, and they range in size from small groundcovers to large canopy trees.
-One of the most well- features of Urticaceae is their stinging hairs, which are specialized structures that contain irritant chemicals that can cause skin irritation upon contact.
+One of the most well-known features of Urticaceae is their stinging hairs, which are specialized structures that contain irritant chemicals that can cause skin irritation upon contact.
 Leaves of Urticaceae are typically simple and alternate, and may be lobed or asymmetrical.
 The flowers are usually small and unisexual, with separate male and female flowers on the same plant.
 The inflorescence may be a spike, raceme, or panicle depending on the species.
 Fruit types vary between genera, but many species produce small drupes or achenes that are dispersed by wind or animals.
 Some members of the family have distinctive characteristics, such as the genus Pilea, which has translucent leaves that allow light to pass through them.

 Distribution and Habitat